-Kyra Sedgwick was born August 19, 1965 in New York City.
-By the age of 16, she landed a recurring role on Another World.
-Her career had been gaining steam at the time of her marriage, with the actress landing key roles on Broadway and opposite Tom Cruise in the film Born on the Fourth of July.
-Her career took a new turn when she was cast in the TNT drama The Closer, which premiered in 2005.
+Actress Kyra Sedgwick was born on August 19, 1965, in New York City.
+By the age of 16, she had landed a recurring role on television's Another World.
+Her career began gaining steam at the time of her marriage to actor Kevin Bacon, with the actress landing key roles on Broadway and opposite Tom Cruise in the film Born on the Fourth of July.
+Sedgwick's career took a new turn when she was cast on the TNT drama The Closer, which premiered in 2005.

-A fan of the theater and a friend of many Broadway celebrities, Patricia Heller encouraged her children to take an interest in the arts.
-When she was 12, Kyra Sedgwick took to the stage for the first time in a school production of Fiddler on the Roof.
+A fan of the theater and a friend of many Broadway celebrities, Sedgwick's mother encouraged her children to take an interest in the arts.
+When she was 12, Kyra took to the stage for the first time in a school production of Fiddler on the Roof.
 As she later remembered, "I just fell in love.
 For the first time, my soul was free."

 Marriage to Kevin Bacon

-Sedgwick's career had been gaining steam at the time of her marriage, with the actress landing key roles on Broadway—in the Eugene O'Neill play Ah, Wilderness!—and in Hollywood—opposite Tom Cruise in the film Born on the Fourth of July.
+Sedgwick's career began gaining steam at the time of her marriage, with the actress landing key roles on Broadway—in the Eugene O'Neill play Ah, Wilderness!—and in Hollywood—opposite Tom Cruise in the film Born on the Fourth of July.

 Sedgwick became even more selective in taking parts after the births of her children.
 She limited her appearances to small, quality roles, such as the daughter of the characters played by Paul Newman and Joanne Woodward in the 1990 film Mr. & Mrs. Bridge.
-Sedgwick starred as Julia Roberts's sister in 1995's Something to Talk About and mixed roles in films like Singles and Phenomenon with appearances in indie flicks and television.
+Sedgwick also starred as Julia Roberts's sister in 1995's Something to Talk About and mixed roles in films like Singles (1992) and Phenomenon (1996) with appearances in indie flicks as well as on television.

-Sedgwick's career took a new turn when she was cast as the lead in the TNT drama The Closer, which premiered in 2005.
+Sedgwick's career took a new turn when she was cast as the lead on the TNT drama The Closer, which premiered in 2005.
 She played deputy police chief Brenda Leigh Johnson, a tough Southern cop with a knack for getting perps to confess to their crimes.
 Though initially reluctant to leave her New York-based family for six months a year to film in Los Angeles, Sedgwick accepted the role.
-The show, boosted by Sedgwick's winning performance, gained robust audiences and critical reviews.
-In 2010, Sedgwick won an Emmy for lead actress in a drama series, the first major award of her long and varied career.
+The show, boosted by Sedgwick's winning performance, gained a robust audience as well as critical acclaim.
+In 2007 and 2009, respectively, Sedgwick won a Golden Globe Award (best actress in a drama television series) and a People's Choice Award (favorite TV drama diva) for her role on the series.
+In 2010, she was honored with an Emmy Award for lead actress in a drama series—the first major award of her long and varied career.